wp-papi/wp-papi.github.io/contribute.md

 * [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
-with a clear title and description against the `wip-*` branch.
+with a clear title and description against the `*-dev` branch.

 **Note:**
 If you are making several changes at once please divide them into multiple pull requests.